Jan 30, 2020

 Here is the second post of the subject introducing a collectible 12" single from the mid-1980s, which is a part of the twin vinyls of two different colors (I got one years ago, but not the other until recently).
 Although the remaining one had long been on my want list, I never hurried to get a copy of this until I found a reasonably priced one (and I did last year).
 In my opinion, these unique releases would explain why vinyl records can still be a lot of fun to collect.
 If interested, here are links to Part 1 and Part 3.

 Two colors are better than one.
-The rarer green version now in my collection after 36 years of its release in Mexico that is the only Latin American country I have visited before in my life (just once).
+The rarer green version is now in my collection 36 years after its release in Mexico, the only Latin American country I have visited before in my life (just once).

 #2: Dancing In The Dark Mexican remix 12" emerald green vinyl record (CBS BS-35051)